froberge/simple-quarkus-service-deploy/README.md

     ![Webhook](/docs/images/github-webhook.png)

     You can now push a change to the repository, it should trigger the pipeline.

-7. Open OpenShidt console and validate the the pipeline is running.
+7. Open OpenShift console and validate the the pipeline is running.

 ### Deploy Using OpenShift GitOps